barbarahelena/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

-Put the date variable in a date format, and time in a POSIX format.
+Put the date variable in a date format, and time in a POSIXct format.

 ```r
 df$date <- as.Date(df$date)